-6 Things to Know About Travertine
+7 Things All Homeowners Should Know About Travertine Tile

 The largest travertine quarries are in Italy, but the stone is also found in Turkey, Peru, Mexico, Croatia, Iran, China, Yellowstone National Park in Wyoming, and elsewhere throughout the world.
-Like all natural materials, travertine has pros and cons to grapple with before you incorporate it into a renovation.
+Like all natural materials, travertine has advantages and disadvantages that should be taken into account before you incorporate it into a renovation.

-What you won’t find with travertine are boldly colored blotches and freckles, as is common with granite, or strongly contrasting dark veins on a lighter background, which is characteristic of marble.
-Instead, most travertine has tone-on-tone coloration and patterns far more understated than those other popular stones.
+What you won’t find with travertine are boldly colored blotches and freckles, a trait common to granite, or strongly contrasting dark veins on a lighter background, which is characteristic of marble.
+Instead, most travertine has tone-on-tone coloration and patterns that are far more understated than those other popular stones.

 Travertine also differs from granite and marble in that its surface is characteristically slightly pitted with small holes and indentations caused by the bubbling of carbon dioxide up and out of the stone during its creation near natural hot pools.
-While these holes give travertine its rustic appearance, they tend to gather dust and debris when used as countertops or flooring, so most often, the holes are filled with an epoxy mixture that’s then sanded down evenly with the surface of the stone.
+While these holes give travertine its rustic appearance, they tend to gather dust and debris when used as countertops or flooring.
+For this reason, travertine’s holes are often filled with an epoxy mixture that’s then sanded down evenly with the surface of the stone.

-Travertine has finishes ranging from matte to shiny.
+Travertine’s finishes range from matte to shiny.

 Once travertine has been quarried, it’s generally finished in one of four ways for decorative use in homes and commercial settings.

-- Brushed Travertine: The least common finish, brushed travertine has been slightly smoothed with a wire brush, leaving a surface with more texture than honed travertine, but not quite as textured as tumbled travertine.
-It’s a rustic and weathered finish that suits casual or Old-World decorating styles.
+- Brushed travertine: The least common finish, brushed travertine has been slightly smoothed with a wire brush, leaving a surface with more texture than honed travertine, but not quite as textured as tumbled travertine.
+It’s a rustic and weathered finish that suits casual or Old World decorating styles.
 Use brushed travertine anywhere you’d use tumbled travertine.

 Travertine tile is very durable.

 Although it’s not as hard as marble or granite, travertine is still a very durable stone.
-It stands up very well to foot traffic, and isn’t likely to crack with temperature extremes, although a tile might crack if struck with something heavy.
+It stands up well to foot traffic and isn’t likely to crack in extreme temperatures, although a tile might crack if it is struck with something heavy.
 While travertine is somewhat susceptible to scratches, these are less likely to show on honed or tumbled travertine than on polished stone.

-Travertine is prone to staining and etching.
+Travertine tiles are prone to staining and etching.

-- Sweep floors at least once a week to remove any grit that could potentially scratch the stone.
+- Sweep travertine tile floors at least once a week to remove any grit that could potentially scratch the stone.
 Mop weekly or as needed to clean up messes with a barely wet microfiber or cloth mop, using a cleaner specifically formulated for stone floors, if desired.